relay-integrations/relay-azure-eventgrid/triggers/event-fired/README.md

 The payload will be wrapped in a map called `webhook_contents` and needs to be unwrapped at the step level in order to use it; see the example below.

+## Azure Configuration

+You'll need to create an Azure Event Grid [Event Subscription](https://docs.microsoft.com/en-us/azure/event-grid/concepts#event-subscriptions) for the Event Grid "System Topic" you want to start receiving events from.
+When configuring the Event Subscription, select "Web Hook" and paste the webhook provided by Relay into the Subscriber Endpoint field.

 ## Example Usage

 ```yaml